afontainec/chinchay-docs/docs/docs/cli.md

 For the migration to be taken into account!

-#### Where its created and why there?
+#### Where it's created and why there?

 On the chainfile we defined where the knex instance is.
-The knex will have its own configuration on where it should create the migration.
-So its up to knex to decide where the file is created!
+The knex will have it's own configuration on where it should create the migration.
+So it's up to knex to decide where the file is created!

 ::: tip
-  1. For the knex configuration we recommend having a [knexfile](http://knexjs.org/#knexfile), its cleaner and more elegant!
+  1. For the knex configuration we recommend having a [knexfile](http://knexjs.org/#knexfile), it's cleaner and more elegant!
   2. I usually have a db directory in the root, where all the database thingies are.
 :::